asminpaudel141/java-100program/README.md

 # 125.Write a Java program to implement polymorphism
 # 126.Write a Java program to implement polymorphism
 # 127.Write a Java program to implement polymorphism
+# 128.Write a Java program to implement polymorphism